We are celebrating 20 years! The Puerto Rican Cultural Center is the only cultural

 5% African-American, 5% Multi-Racial.

-Thanks to social media, cultural tourism to our events
+Thanks to our internet presence, cultural tourism to our events

 is significant: we attract participants